EmmaZai/emmazai.github.io/_pages/about.md

   - /about.html
 ---

+I am a Ph.D. candidata at the Ohio State University.
 I am an empirical economist with interests in economics of aging, education and health economics.
 My research ranges from studying educational contexts in China to pressing aging issues in the United States.

 I am on the job market during the 2020-2021 academic year.

 Job market paper
 ======
-My job market paper is about the Long-Term Services and Supports (LTSS) in the United States and studies the informal caregivers affected by Medicaid aging waiver programs.
+My job market paper is about the long-term care in the United States and studies the informal caregivers affected by Medicaid aging waiver programs.

 For more info